yugabyte/yugabyte-db/docs/content/latest/develop/ecosystem-integrations/apache-kafka.md

 showAsideToc: true
 ---

-In this tutorial, we are going to use the [Kafka Connect-based Sink Connector for YugabyteDB](https://github.com/yugabyte/yb-kafka-connector) to store events from Apache Kafka into YugabyteDB using the [YCQL](../../../api/ycql) API.
+In this tutorial, you are going to use the [Kafka Connect-based Sink Connector for YugabyteDB](https://github.com/yugabyte/yb-kafka-connector) to store events from Apache Kafka into YugabyteDB using the [YCQL](../../../api/ycql) API.

 ## 1. Start local cluster